 Note: Grants to investigators at The Johns Hopkins University are negotiated and administered by the institution which receives the grants, typically through the Office of Research Administration.
 Individual investigators who participate in the sponsored project(s) are not directly compensated by the sponsor, but may receive salary or other support from the institution to support their effort on the project(s).

 It is the policy of the Johns Hopkins University School of Medicine and the Institute for Johns Hopkins Nursing that the presenter and provider globally disclose conflicts of interest.
-The Johns Hopkins University School of Medicine OCME has established policies that will identify and mitigated conflicts of interest prior to this educational activity.
+The Johns Hopkins University School of Medicine OCME has established policies that will identify and mitigate conflicts of interest prior to this educational activity.
 Detailed disclosure will be made prior to presentation of the education.

 The Office of Continuing Medical Education (CME) at the Johns Hopkins University School of Medicine is committed to protecting the privacy of its members and customers.
 Johns Hopkins University SOM CME maintains its Internet site as an information resource and service for physicians, other health professionals and the public.
 Continuing Medical Education at the Johns Hopkins University School of Medicine will keep your personal and credit information confidential when you participate in a CME Internet based program.
 Your information will never be given to anyone outside of the Johns Hopkins University School of Medicine's CME program.
 CME collects only the information necessary to provide you with the services that you request.